Muusy-Inc/IntelliBot/README.md

 *GIF via [GIPHY](https://giphy.com/gifs/art-code-python-xUOxfoZZhw8HkYWbzG)*

+SENPAI TRIP CODE = DEVefd
+ANYONE ELSE IS PRETENDING TO BE ME

 intelliBOT is a chat bot designed for the hack.chat platform.
 It comes with various commands and features to make your chat experience more enjoyable.